-As a child I remember that evenings at the Exotarium in the Frankfurt Zoo used to be exciting events, as they used to have artificial tropical rains and thunder at the crocodiles.
+As a child I remember that the evenings at the Exotarium in the Frankfurt Zoo used to be exciting events, as they used to have artificial tropical rains and thunder at the crocodiles.
 That’s when the lazy, usually static animals would start to move around in the rain.

 I like the old aquarium displays with the hundreds of species of fish, the legendary green “show stairs” up to the hot and overheated reptiles section and the scary insects and spiders.